tbo47/ez-opendata/README.md

 `ez-opendata` is a set of ez (easy) to use javascript functions to call open-data sources such as openstreetmap, wikipedia or wikimedia.
 It is tiny and has no dependencies.

-It can work for javascript and/or typescript projects on the broswer or with nodej.
+It can work for javascript and/or typescript projects on the browser or with nodejs.

 You can sponsor this library at [GitHub Sponsors](https://github.com/sponsors/tbo47).